romi/romi-robots-docs/docs/Scanner/metadata.md

-Metadata is stored hierarchically.
+Metadata are stored hierarchically.
 We currently use the JSON format.

-MIAPPE

-## ROMI
+## ROMI scanner metadata

+There are many JSON files containing metadata in the `metadata` directory attached to a dataset.

+The first you should consider is `metadata/metadata.json`.
+Its content and meaning is explained in the [general metadata](#general-metadata) section.

+Then there are the JSON files attached to each task, *e.g.* `Colmap_True____feature_extrac_3bbfcb1413.json`, they contain the parameter used to run this task.
+Their content and meaning is explained in the [task metadata](#tasks-metadata) section.

+!!! todo
+    Explain what are & who produce:

+    - the image JSON file `metadata/images.json`
+    - the image JSON files found under `metadata/images/*.json`
+    - the visualization JSON file `metadata/Visualization.json`
+    - the visualization JSON files found under `metadata/Visualization/*.json`

+## General metadata

 ### Setup
 Found under the `scanner` top level section, it contains information about the hardware and software used for the scan: